12 Career Goals Examples Worth Following Right Now

 7. Learn a new tool

-Do not doubt to experiment a bit, especially when you’re trying to organize your projects or create a new dev environment, for example.
+Don’t be afraid to try new things, especially when you’re attempting to set up your projects or create a fresh development environment, for instance.

 8. Steal your competitors’ ideas